Domaine Ferret - Pouilly-Fuissé 2023

 About the estate:

-The 2023 vintage marks an important year for this iconic estate in the region: it is the first year of organic certification and the first vintage produced under the guidance of Clément Robinet, who brings extensive experience from the United States and his time with the Comtes Lafon in Meursault and the Mâconnais.
-He has just taken over from Audrey Braccini, renowned for her winemaking talent, who has been at the helm since the estate’s acquisition in 2008 by Louis Jadot and has successfully evolved cultivation practices through soil management.
+The 2023 vintage marks an important year for this iconic estate in the region: it is the first year of organic certification and the first vintage produced under the leadership of Clément Robinet, who brings extensive experience from the United States and his time with the Comtes Lafon in Meursault and the Mâconnais.
+He has just taken over from Audrey Braccini, renowned for her talent as a winemaker, who had been at the helm since the estate’s acquisition by Louis Jadot in 2008 and successfully evolved viticultural practices through soil management.
 The majority of the vineyards are located in Fuissé, complemented by beautiful plots in Vergisson.
-Since the 2020 vintage, the Premier Cru classification has applied to nearly all of the estate’s Fuissé wines, with the exception of Clos de Prouges.
-Old vines and low yields contribute to the exceptional quality of the wines, which age admirably but are often austere in their youth.
-We sense a shift toward more precise and transparent aging styles that are deeply respectful of the terroirs.
+Since the 2020 vintage, nearly all of the estate’s Fuissé wines have been classified as Premier Cru, with the exception of the Clos de Prouges.
+Old vines and low yields contribute to the exceptional quality of the wines, which always age admirably but are often austere in their youth.
+We sense a shift toward more precise and transparent aging practices that are deeply respectful of the terroirs.

 Burghound